mana/manasource-doc/server_configuration.md

 **Note:** The level 255 means maximum rights.
 When you want to give selected people limited rights, refer to the [permissions.xml](permissions.xml.html) file configuration.

-Basic knowledge of [SQL](http://en.wikipedia.org/wiki/SQL) and [how to use it](http://sqlzoo.net/) is an important skill for a the Mana server administrator.
+Basic knowledge of [SQL](http://en.wikipedia.org/wiki/SQL) and [how to use it](http://sqlzoo.net/) is an important skill for a Mana server administrator.